A very worthy winner

 mbr 2017 Mountain Biker of the Year nominations

-If you’re undecided, or just curious, below are the reasons each rider made it on to the final shortlist.
+Below are the reasons each rider who made it on to the final shortlist.
 In alphabetical order…

 In August this year Manon carpenter shocked mountain bike racing fans by announcing her retirement.
 The subsequent avalanche of positive support she received from the online commenting community (not known for their kindness it has to be said) spoke volumes for the esteem with which she was – and is – held.